-There are more places to visit in April; the days are longer,it’s a good time for a little adventure
+There are more places to visit in April; the days are longer,it’s a good time for a little adventure)

 We weren’t short of Places to visit in April, we started off with a day in Margate.
 We often visit Margate but rarely spend half a day there.
-Over the course of the last month I haven’t been short of places to vist.
+Over the course of the last month I haven’t been short of places to visit.
 I have been to : Margate, Seaford, Essex, Bristol, all of them were inspiring days out.
 They say April is the cruelest month, but this year April was a grand time and we found many places to visit.

 PLACES WE VISITED IN APRIL, STARTING WITH MARGATE

-The first place I Visited was Margate, we walked from Westgate to Margate and had lunch at The haRbour cafe.
+The first place I Visited was Margate, we walked from Westgate to Margate and had lunch at The Harbour café.
 The menu caters for most Peoples palates, the prices are reasonable, and the ambience is just right.
 It is situated opposite the Turner Gallery.
 I would recommend this café, I always go there when visiting.

 At the Turner Gallery